thirstycode/Raspi-output-catcher/README.md

 -	01:12:24 AM 23 07 --> More following detected for realshrutihaasan.
 Starting unfollow process
 -	01:12:21 AM 23 07 --> More following detected for tamannaah.143.
 Starting unfollow process
 -	01:12:16 AM 23 07 --> No need to unfollow for priyanka.chopra143
--	10:29:59 PM 22 07 --> some error with posting having username tamannaah.143
--	10:29:57 PM 22 07 --> some error with posting having username disha.patani.updates
+-	10:29:59 PM 22 07 --> some error with posting having username tamannaah-	10:-	10:29:57 PM 22 07 --> some error with posting having username disha.patani.updates
 -	10:29:56 PM 22 07 --> posted with username tamannaah.143
 -	10:29:02 PM 22 07 --> posted with username manushi.chillar.insta
 -	10:28:57 PM 22 07 --> posted with username angelinajolie143